Modi Govt’s Aadhaar Amendment Ordinance Violates SC Judgment

 The majority opinion also struck down Section 33(2) as it stood since a determination on national security needed to be made by an officer with a higher rank, and that any such direction could only be made with the involvement of a judicial officer (preferably a sitting high court judge).

 While the proposed Aadhaar amendments make the necessary changes to Section 33(1), they fail to do the needful for Section 33(2).
 The only change proposed to this is for a Secretary rather than Joint Secretary to have the power to issue a direction in the interest of national security – no involvement of a judicial officer is brought in.
 This means the amendment clearly contravenes the apex court’s judgment, and is unconstitutional.

 The amendments have been drafted without any public consultation, which is unfortunate given the potential impacts that these amendments could have on the rights of citizens.
-Now that it has been introduced in Parliament, however, this is water under the bridge.
+Now that it has already been introduced as an ordinance, however, this is water under the bridge.

-The matter now moves to the Rajya Sabha, after the Lok Sabha passed the bill without any significant debate, despite its introduction being opposed by MPs Shashi Tharoor, NK Premachandran and Sougata Roy.
+When the amendments were originally introduced in the Lok Sabha, it was passed without any significant debate, despite its introduction being opposed by MPs Shashi Tharoor, NK Premachandran and Sougata Roy.
 “This bill is in violation of the Supreme Court judgment, the fundamental right to privacy and the doctrine of proportionality,” said Tharoor on 2 December.